Jerilderie Letter: Content

-What became of the Jerilderie Letter
+Extant copies

-Two copies were made of Ned Kelly’s letter, one by publican John Hanlon and one by a government clerk.
+Two copies were made of Kelly's letter during his lifetime, one by publican John Hanlon and one by a government clerk.
 The original and both handwritten copies have survived.

 The original

-During the Kelly Gang's raid on Jerilderie, Kelly gave his document to bank accountant Edwin Living demanding that it be given to the town's newspaper editor for printing.
+During the Jerilderie raid, Kelly gave his document to bank accountant Edwin Living demanding that it be given to the town's newspaper editor for printing.
 Living ignored Kelly's threats and he and the bank's manager rode to nearby Deniliquin where they took a train to Melbourne to deliver the letter to the office of the Bank of New South Wales.
 After Kelly’s trial in October 1880 and execution on 11 November 1880 the letter was returned to Living and it remained in private hands until it was donated to the State Library of Victoria in 2000.